krbnite/deep-learning-nanodegree/Notes/autoencoders.md

 #### Kullback-Leibler Divergence
 The [KL Divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)
 measures how different one probability distribution is from another expected distribution.
+It is known as [relative entropy](http://mathworld.wolfram.com/RelativeEntropy.html) in physics.

 Basically, we often approximate stochastic processes as drawing from a familiar probability distribution, like a Normal or Log-Normal distribution.
 For example, if an empirical